uvicpraxis/uvicpraxis.github.io/metadata.md

 * Gamification and data collection
 * Gender nonconformity and expression in games
 * Genre anarchy and unexpected uptakes
-* Good or friendly vibes in games
+* Good vibes and friendly / cozy environments
 * Governments and politics in games
 * History and historical events in games
 * Indigenous people in games